tautology0/ArcCheats/README.md

 # *.mod
 Some game cheat modules I wrote; these are RISC OS modules and will only run under RISC OS.

+# 8bithacker.txt
+The source code for a !Hacker plugin that would automatically search for possible cheats for games running in !65Host.